 Jelly is a gelled fruit juice that should be clear, glossy, and wobble slightly when set.
 No fruit chunks, no zest, just clear beautiful jelly.

-Thankfully, as an adult my tastes have matured and my looong childhood list of ‘NO’ foods has grown remarkably small.
-Jelly is now a favorite of mine, in a huge variety of applications, and this particular homemade pomegranate jelly recipe is definitely high on my list of preferred flavors.
+There are many forms of preserves that a home cook can make (read about them ALL here), but jelly is a favorite of mine.
+It has a huge variety of applications, and this particular homemade pomegranate jelly is definitely high on my list of preferred flavors.

 Just like my Homemade Strawberry Jam, this pomegranate jelly recipe is made of 3 simple ingredients: Pomegranate juice, sugar, and pectin.